pandora-tee/pandora-examples/sancus/README.md

 - **t2w:** Reproduction of known vulnerabilities in Sancus applications and support libraries, discovered in the prior [Tale of 2 Worlds paper](https://vanbulck.net/files/ccs19-tale.pdf) (cf. paper §4.3)

 ## Reproduction

+### Dependencies

+Detailed instructions for installing Pandora and all its dependencies in a Python virtual environment are provided below.
+This guide assumes you have a machine with the following specifications:

+* Python v3.12 or higher
+* x86-64 architecture: The [`msp430-objdump` binary](https://github.com/pandora-tee/pandora/blob/main/bin/msp430-objdump) binary shipped with Pandora is currently only included for Intel/AMD x86.
+Replacing this binary with a compatible ARM binary was not tested, but should in principle be sufficient to support running Pandora-MSP430 on ARM hosts.

+**Note (Pandora/angr versions).** The evaluation in the SysTEX'25 paper was tested to work with [pandora (commit 34ded2e)](https://github.com/pandora-tee/pandora/commit/34ded2e94d654116b0ce856fa82701d119352bab) and [angr-platforms (commit ee1b6d9)](https://github.com/angr/angr-platforms/commit/ee1b6d9d20f11b250580fa0d867d51957b8f4e53).

 ### Symbolic Validation